Tanking: Response

 The NBA, NHL, and MLB have responded to the phenomenon in recent years by changing their draft from reverse-order to a lottery formula which is only loosely tied to the previous season's standings, though this has not stopped the practice entirely.
-Some observers have called for leagues to adopt a European-style promotion and relegation system, where the worst teams are demoted to a minor league, to make tanking less attractive.
+Some observers have called for leagues to adopt a European-style promotion and relegation system, in which the worst teams are demoted to a minor league, to make tanking less attractive.
 The NBA has fined executives and owners for referencing the merits of losing.

 In response to concerns about tanking, the NBA changed the way teams are allocated draft picks.
 In 2018, the league leveled the draft lottery odds, giving the worst team a lower chance of getting the number one overall pick.
 In theory, this change serves to dissuade teams from intentionally losing.

 The 2022 revival of the United States Football League instituted a rule that if the two teams at the bottom of the league standings are scheduled to face each other in the last week of the regular season, then the winner of that game will be awarded first place in that league's draft order the next year; this rule was carried over when the USFL merged with the XFL to form the United Football League.
 The rule has been invoked twice, first in 2022 and again in 2024.

+In 2022, MLB introduced a lottery system, implemented as part of the 2022 Collective Bargaining Agreement (CBA) to deter tanking.
+It determines the first six picks of the draft, featuring only teams that failed to make the postseason in the prior year.

+In 2026, the NBA Board of Governors passed the "3-2-1 lottery" anti-tanking reform.
+Starting with the 2027 draft, the lottery expands from 14 to 16 teams and introduces "draft relegation," giving the three worst teams worse odds for the No. 1 pick than teams finishing 4th through 10th.
+It was considered the most concerted effort by a North American sports league to curb tanking after an unprecedented season of said act.

+The Gold Plan is a proposed plan to discourage tanking by having the draft order be determined by the number of points a team earns after being mathematically eliminated from qualifying for the playoffs.